 • 16 Wisdom

-For Favored Enemy, we recommend going with Bounty Hunter.
+For Favoured Enemy, we recommend going with Bounty Hunter.
 This doesn’t immediately do anything useful for us, but it will come in handy later on after we’ve developed our spellcasting options.

 Level 2 – Fighting Style & Spells